 The items listed here are all freeware or shareware (if you decide to keep them you should pay for them).
-The BGA no longer hosts software, so these are all on other web sites.
+We no longer host software, so these are all on other web sites.
 Also DOS programs are no longer included.

 Links that directly link to the software itself are labelled: *name*